CatalysmsServerManager/docs/docs/en/CSMM/self-host/reverse-proxy.md

 # Reverse proxy

 Since CSMM requires HTTPS to set session cookies, it is recommended to reverse proxy the application with your favourite webserver.
-Included here is an example nginx config.
+Included here are example configs for webservers.

+## Nginx

 ```nginx
 server {